 The fused deposition modeling (FDM) 3D printing module accepts a standard 1.75mm filament spool.
 The bed can be heated up to 80 degrees Celsius.
 But with a build volume of only 125mm square, prints are going to be strictly limited in size.

 Ease of use is another core proposition with the Snapmaker 3D printer.
 It has an LCD touchscreen for operation, is simple to assemble, and comes bundled with the proprietary Snapmaker3D software.

-The laser engraving module has a class 200 mW laser.
-This is capable of burning designs into wood, leather and similar materials.
-In addition, the CNC milling module has an adjustable spindle speed between 2,000 and 7,000 rpm.
+The laser engraving module has a 200 mW laser capable of burning designs into wood, leather and similar materials.
+Additionally, a CNC module opens the Snapmaker up to carve wood, acrylic, foam, and even (with a little patience) carbon fiber.

 Performing an admirable job across three distinct functions, the Snapmaker is a maker’s dream tool for small-scale work.
 There are better individual tools that cost less than the Snapmaker’s $799, but few, if any, that challenge it for 3D printing, laser engraving and CNC carving all in one.